dglauner/P3/readme.md

 ## Description
 A web application called Developer's Best Friend which includes a Lorem Ipsum Generator and a Random User Generator.
+* Lorem Ipsum Generates 1 - 10 paragraphs of fake text.
+* Random User Generator generates fake user info including an image, name, address and options to add a phone number and an email address.

 ## Demo